eagle840/killercoda-labs/ELK/step2.md

 (note that the service starts with a capital letter: Logstash)

-in another tab (terminal window) start the log generator:

 Show the logstash config:

 `docker exec -it logstash ls /etc/logstash`{{exec}}